 What Is A Special Assessment Tax?

-A special tax assessment is levied on taxpayers in order to fund a local project, usually something like road construction or maintenance, and is unrelated to HOAs.
-However, a homeowners association, which is formed by the owners of condominiums, townhouses or other properties, might also be subject to special assessments.
-However, instead of a municipality, these HOA improvements are determined by the HOA board of directors and apply only to the members of that HOA.
+A special tax assessment is levied on taxpayers in order to fund a local project, usually something like road construction or maintenance, and is unrelated to HOA special assessments.
+However, a homeowners association (HOA), which is formed by the owners of condominiums, townhouses or other properties, might also be subject to special assessments.
+Instead of a municipality, these HOA improvements are determined by the HOA board of directors and apply only to the members of that HOA.

 Get approved to refinance.